ArPIHomeSecurity/arpi_documentation/docs/developers/installation.md

     2. Append the output to the file "/rootfs/etc/wpa_supplicant/wpa_supplicant.conf"

-4. Start the Raspberry PI with the SD card and access it on [https://arpi.local](https://arpi.local)
+4. Start the Raspberry PI with the SD card
-5. Use the default registration code:ABCD1234 and password:1234
+5. You can access the web application https://arpi.local
+   * Default registration code for admin: ABCD1234
+   * Default access code: 1234

+!!! note
+    You can find the default production settings: [Project folder]/server/src/data.py - method env_prod

 ## Installing from source